vhibez/vhibes-smartcontract/README.md

 # vhibes Smart Contracts 🔐

-Smart contracts for the vhibes Farcaster mini-app, deployed on Base network.
+Smart contracts for the vhibes  mini-app, deployed on Base network.

 ## 📋 Overview